oramasearch/orama-ui/packages/ui/docs/hooks/useChat.md

 # `useChat` hook

 The `useChat` hook provides a set of utilities for managing chat interactions in Orama-powered React applications.
-It handles sending prompts, streaming answers, aborting and regenerating responses, copying messages to the clipboard, resetting the chat session, and gives access to the chat context and dispatch function.
+It handles sending prompts, streaming answers, aborting and regenerating responses, resetting the chat session, and gives access to the chat context and dispatch function.

 ---